-Step 4 - Payment
+Step 3 - Payment

-The City will waive the municipal fee normally payable at the time of application and any cash-in-lieu requirements resulting from approvals as the Municipal Incentive Grant.
 To satisfy the provisions of the agreement associated with the grant, the applicant must provide the City with:

 - a) photographic evidence of the completed project satisfactory to the City; - b) other documentation proving completion of the project, i.e. engineer's report (if required); and - c) all final reports and documents are required.